 Carry A (Practical) Bag

-With so many eye-catching examples available this season (camouflage, in particular, is a great way to enlist the trend for green) it’s easy to forget that bags serve a practical purpose.
+With so many eye-catching examples available, it’s easy to forget that bags serve a practical purpose.

 Not only does a sleek backpack have the power to tie a look together, it’s also essential for stowing those extra layers when darting between a hot office, cold street and stifling subway.